SafeguardGS: 3D Gaussian Primitive Pruning While Avoiding Catastrophic Scene Destruction: Gaussian Primitive Pruning

-The aforementioned pruning techniques utilize distinct pruning scores and settings.
-Essentially, they can be categorized into two groups depending on whether the score evaluation considers all rays collectively or each ray independently.
+We reviewed the contemporary Gaussian primitive pruning efforts in~\cref{sec:background}.
+The aforementioned pruning techniques utilize distinct score functions and pruning settings.
+Essentially, they can be categorized into two types depending on whether the score evaluation considers all rays collectively or each ray independently.

-\paragraph{Cross-view pruning.} One technique for identifying Gaussian primitives to be pruned involves evaluating the Gaussian primitives \(\mathbf{G}_i\) at a global level \citep{Fan2023LightGaussian, Fang2024MiniSplatting,Niemeyer2024RadSplat}.
-The term 'cross-view pruning' is coined from the concept that each primitive is collectively evaluated considering its contribution to every pixel.
-As illustrated in the middle figure in Fig.~\ref{fig:2}, the score of each Gaussian primitive \(\mathbf{G}_i\) is evaluated, considering all rays intersecting the primitive.
-Once the score of each primitive is computed, those with values falling below the pruning ratio or below a score threshold are pruned.